redferret/planet/README.md

 ## Planet
 A simulation that simulates geological processes as well as hydrological, biological, and other complex systems that can exist on a planet.

+To view some images of what the engine has produced visit this site: http://cianferret.deviantart.com/

 ### Please Read the Wiki

 ## Building